vgarciasc/xeupiu/tutorial.md

 6. Fill the empty fields with your DeepL API Key, desired player character name, surname, and nickname.
 7. Follow the on-screen instructions.
 8. Enjoy!

+#### Linux specific

+Most distros come with Tk, but if yours does not it will need to be installed.

 ## Frequently Asked Questions